This section details the tables and columns available in the Gong-Snowflake database.

 The USERS

-table has a row for each user which includes personal data about the user as well as licensing details.
+table contains personal data about each user in the system user as well as licensing details.
 The table also includes the manager_id so that you can build the organizational hierarchy.
-We also maintain history in this table, so you can see for example, previous job titles or permissions.
+We also maintain history in this table using SCD type 2.0, so you can see for example, previous job titles or permissions.
 When one of the values is changed, the VALID_TO_DATETIME

 is set to the current date and a new row is added with both the new and unchanged values.
 The VALID_FROM_DATETIME